Unboxed-Software/solana-course/content/mwa-deep-dive.md

 );
 ```

 Go ahead and test this out to make sure it works.
+First

 ```bash
 npm run android